SenseTecnic/wotkit-docs/source/api_v1/api_sensors.rst

 	* - **Method**
 	  - GET
 	* - **Returns**
-	  - On error, an appropriate HTTP status code; On success, OK 204 and a list of sensor descriptions matching the query.
+	  - **200 OK** if successful.
+A JSON object in the response body containing a list of sensor descriptions matching the query.

 |